-Every year we offer up to four Ballance scholarships valued at $4000 each, to provide a financial boost to students wanting to help shape the future of New Zealand’s agricultural industry.
+For the last 20 years, Ballance has offered a number of scholarships valued at $4,000, per recipient for each year of study.
+This has been to provide a financial boost to students wanting to help shape the future of New Zealand’s agriculture industry.

-The scholarships are to subsidise study at a tertiary level in any field related to agri-business or the primary sector - but aren’t limited to on-farm and farm advisory roles.
+The scholarships have been used to help subsidise study at a tertiary level in any field related to agri-business or the primary sector - not limited to on-farm and farm advisory roles.
 There are a wealth of opportunities to shape the future of New Zealand’s food production across a range of professions including food science, through to patent law, accounting and chemical engineering.

 From August 2023 our Ballance Scholarships are on hold to new applications, however we remain committed to our current recipients completing tertiary education.

 Millie Higinbottom: Three Year Scholarship

 Millie is an entrepreneur, determined to own her own farm one day.
 Millie is studying a Bachelor of Agricultural Commerce at Lincoln University and she believes the knowledge gained from her degree will be hugely beneficial in assisting her to run the most efficient, effective and productive systems.
 She is already putting her business skills to the test by running Hig Sisters’ Firewood, a firewood business with her sister.

 Futuristic farming is top of mind for Kimberley.
 She is studying a Bachelor of Agricultural Commerce at Lincoln University and her passions lie in the scientific side of dairy farming.
 Kimberley hopes to use her degree to learn more advanced and modern methods that she can introduce to our farming system in the future.

 Henry Guy: Three Year Scholarship